yahoo/fluxible/packages/fluxible-addons-react/UPGRADE.md

 If you were relying in other contextTypes that were not included in `provideContext` (non fluxible plugins), you will need to find another way to have it available in `getStateFromStores`.
-Since the second argument of `getStateFromStores` is props passed to the wrapped component, you can create your own high order component that passes the required context as props to your connected component:
+Since the second argument of `getStateFromStores` is the props passed to the wrapped component, you can create your own high order component that passes the required context as props to your connected component: